yoshito-n-students/gazebo_intermodel_joints/README.md

 # gazebo_intermodel_joints
-A gazebo plugin which spawns joints between 2 models
+A gazebo plugin which spawns joints between two models

 ## Quick usage
-If you want to build a robot consisting of a mobile base and two manipulators which have been independently developed, you can compose it for Gazebo simulation by using this plugin.
+For example, if you want to build a robot consisting of a mobile base and two manipulators which have been independently developed, you can define it for Gazebo simulation by using this plugin.
 ```xml
 <!-- In your .world file -->